 - Once the bacon begins to turn brown, add in the onion, and garlic and continue to cook until onion is translucent.

-- Toss in the shrimp, and cook until the shrimp starts to turn pink.
-Sprinkle with spice mixture.
+Toss in the shrimp, and cook until the shrimp starts to turn pink on both sides.
+Sprinkle with spice mixture while cooking.

 - Add in the tomatoes, and the vegetable broth.